 How it compares to other cards

-You could also compare this card to the PC Financial World Elite Mastercard since they are the only two World Elite Mastercards with no annual fee.
-The PC Financial card gives you 4.5% cash equivalent at Shoppers Drug Mart and 3% where PC products are sold, but all other purchases only give you a 1% return.
+Finally, you could also compare this card to the PC Financial World Elite Mastercard since they are the only two World Elite Mastercards with no annual fee.
+The PC Financial card gives you 4.5% cash equivalent in PC Optimum points at Shoppers Drug Mart and 3% where PC products are sold, but all other purchases only give you a 1% return.

 I wouldn’t say one card is better than the other since they’re different.
 Heck, if you’re a Rogers customer and you shop at Shoppers Drug Mart and Loblaws owned stores, you should probably get both to maximize your rewards.
 If you’re looking for a card that just gives you good cash back rewards, then the Rogers World Elite Mastercard is an excellent choice.